Anyone else feeling the pressure of our new normal?

 Praying it encourages you as it has me.

-This weekend, my family and I had a wonderful getaway.
-Believe me, we needed it!
 Life’s been a bit crazy lately.
-And if you know my family, that’s saying something… because some people would say our life is always a bit crazy.
+And if you know my family, that’s saying something… because some people would say our life is always crazy.
 The past four months have been more so than usual, with some days honestly seeming almost unbearable.

-But we got away from it all, enjoying three days of laughs and larks, all around just making some great memories.
+But we got away from it all, enjoying three days of laughs and larks, just making great memories.

 On Saturday, we took the kids to this amazing hands-on art studio in Door County, which, interestingly, is called the “Hands On Art Studio.”
-While the name is simple, (and thankfully, easy to remember, especially for the sake of googling,) the creativity there is endless!
-My husband and I found the place this summer on an anniversary trip, and we couldn’t wait to let the kids try it.
+While the name is simple (and thankfully, easy to remember, especially for the sake of googling), the creativity there is endless!
+My husband and I found the place on an anniversary trip, and we couldn’t wait to let the kids try it.
 We planned a trip during Christmas break.

 But along came some of that before-mentioned craziness, and the trip got cancelled.

-Even so, thanks to a long weekend, we rescheduled, and thus found ourselves on the 2nd floor of one of the studio’s barns, painting a variety of ceramics, from everything from a tall, slender vase to a square plate, a wavy platter, a word bubble plaque, and two mugs (one a sleek modern style; the other, a molded “Grumpy.”)
-I myself had two square bowls before me, looking to make a set for a platter I’d done back in July.
+Even so, thanks to a long weekend, we rescheduled, and thus found ourselves on the 2nd floor of one of the studio’s barns, painting a variety of ceramics, with everything from a tall, slender vase to a square plate, a wavy platter, a word bubble plaque, and two mugs (one a sleek modern style; the other, a molded “Grumpy.”)

 They probably got tired of my saying it, but hey, moms are used to repeating things over and over.
 It’s hard to know when to stop!
 “Be patient with the rough, coarse texture…Just wait ’til it goes through that heat!”